mattipunkt/orchestry/README.md

-# classicalspotify
+# Orchestry

-A mobile app that gives classical music a new interface, but streams from Spotify (or other streaming services)
+Listen to your favorite classical music over Spotify, but with a clean and optimized interface made for classical music!